 You can take the advantage of public bus service of Key West.
 But my recommendation will be to rent a bicycle.
 Mos tourist attractions in Key West are within walking distance of each other.
 Bicycling is the best way to discover the narrow streets and you can easily access the bike stands at the attractions.
 Just make sure to use the traffic rules and use the lock that will be provided by the rental shops.

 Tip: The crime rate in Key West is higher than the state and national average.
 I will highly recommend carrying an antitheft backpack to keep your costly belongings safe.
 If you are unsure which backpack would be the best for you, check out the best 10 anti-theft travel backpacks buying guide.

-Two Days in Key West Accommodation
+Where to stay in Key West

 Duval Street is one of the best places in Key West where most people prefer to stay.
 You will find plenty of options from luxurious resorts to mid-range hotels and budget-friendly hostels for all types of travellers.

 Located in the historic market town of Grantham, Edn House Hotel is the oldest hotel in Key West.
 They offer clean spacious rooms with comfortable beds at reasonable rates.
 If you want to upgrade, they have deluxe rooms with all modern facilities while keeping the original character.

 Eden House also features a heated pool, hot tub, Jacuzzi, hammocks, porch swings, and elevated sundeck that give the vibe of the tropical landscape and offer pure relaxation.
 A complimentary breakfast is included too.
 Take the advantage of complimentary happy hour held by the poolside daily.